Rangerz132/spendguard-app/README.md

 ### Upcoming features

-- Use Express and MongoDB for the back-end instead of simulating it (In Progress)
+- Use Supabase to replace the backend (In Progress)
-- Implement theme mode (To Do)
+- Implement the date comparaison (To Do)
-- Add settings menu (To Do)
 - Add a "Create Budget" page (To Do)
+- Add an "Edit Profile" page (To Do)
-- Implement authentication with Auth0 (To Do)
+- Add tutorial (To Do)
 - Enhance responsiveness for different devices (To Do)

 ## Getting started